justinleebehnke/25PieceCubePuzzle/README.md

 # 25PieceCubePuzzle
 Instructions:
-clone, make, and run `./puzzle` and view results in `output.txt`
+clone, make, and run `./puzzle` and view results in `output.txt` The output file is as though, once the cube was assembled, it were sliced into 5 levels then laid out from bottom to top.
+The numbers in each cell represent the pieces of each wooden block found on that layer.
+Try and visiualize all 5 layers immediately ontop of one another.

 This is a program that recursively found a solution to a wooden block puzzle.
 The block puzzle consists of 25 blocks shaped in this manner: